Grading & Racing

 - Bosco Stamenkovic (Industry Member)

-Grading in SA is based on the Grading Guidelines and City and Country Order of Preferences.
+Grading in SA is based on the Grading Guidelines and City and Country Order of Preference.
 The Grading Review Panel continues to review these and other issues.
 Industry participants are encouraged to make submissions on grading issues for the panel to discuss.

 Grading Review Panel Meeting Minutes